chromium/chromium/docs/chromeos_build_instructions.md

     is_debug = false           # Release build, runs faster.
     dcheck_always_on = true    # Enables DCHECK despite release build.
-    enable_nacl = false        # Skips native client build, compiles faster. use_sysroot = false        # Build for local machine instead of sysroot.
+    enable_nacl = false        # Skips native client build, compiles faster.

     # Set the following true to create a Chrome (instead of Chromium) build.
     # This requires a src-internal checkout.